ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_setup.md

 # [[ROS2] Setup](#ros-setup)

-**NOTE** :
-- The following instruction has been tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
+**NOTE** : The following instruction has been tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
 {: .notice--info}

 **WARNING** : If you would like to control OpenMANIPULATOR-X on OpenCR (Embedded board) instead of using ROS, please set it up as described in [OpenCR Setup](/docs/en/platform/ros2_openmanipulator_x/opencr_setup/#opencr-setup).
 {: .notice--warning}

 ## [Install Ubuntu on PC](#install-ubuntu-on-pc)

 Download and install `Ubuntu 18.04` on your PC.
-Tutoral guide will be helpful for you.
+Tutoral guide will be helpful for you to install Ubuntu Desktop.

 - [Download Ubuntu](https://www.ubuntu.com/download/alternative-downloads)